ggerganov/ggml/docs/gguf.md

 #### Prompting

 **TODO**: Include prompt format, and/or metadata about how it should be used (instruction, conversation, autocomplete, etc).

+### LoRA

+**TODO**: Figure out what metadata is needed for LoRA.
+Probably desired features:

+- match an existing model exactly, so that it can't be misapplied
+- be marked as a LoRA so executors won't try to run it by itself

+Should this be an architecture, or should it share the details of the original model with additional fields to mark it as a LoRA?

 ### Tokenizer